priyakanttiwary/InterviewCodeChallenge_React_ASP.NetCore/README.md

 # InterviewCodeChallenge_React_ASP.NetCore

 The company you work for recently bought the source code of a ASP.Net Core Web API and React project used to manage products in system for ecommerce business.
-The original development team left a few comments in the source code regarding issues they could not fix.
-You have been tasked to fix code and fulfil are requirements defined [below](#requirements).
+The original development team left comments in the source code regarding issues they could not fix and some aditional requirements they have not developed.
+You have been tasked to fix code and features and fulfil are requirements defined [below](#requirements).
 You have full freedom to completely modify the source code and re-arrange the solution as you see fit.
 Keep in that mind after your work is done, another team will take over to maintain and extend the project.

 ## Development requirements
 * [.Net Core 3.1] (https://dotnet.microsoft.com/en-us/download/dotnet/3.1)